Owez/yark/README.md

 ## Managing your Archive

-Once you've installed Yark, think of a name for your archive (e.g., "foobar") and copy the target's url:
+Once you've installed Yark, think of a name for your archive (e.g., foobar) and copy the channel/playlist url:

 ```shell
 $ yark new foobar https://www.youtube.com/channel/UCSMdm6bUYIBN0KfS2CVuEPA